-For instance, if you know you will be on vacation this summer, and plan to go in the water, you’ll most likely get box braids because they dry relatively quickly and all you have to do is put a little gel your edges.
+For instance, if you know you will be on vacation this summer, and plan to go in the water, you’ll most likely get box braids because they dry relatively quickly and all you have to do is put a little gel on your edges.

-If you want a look that mimics natural hair, but your on a budget, maybe you will install kinky, curly crochet hair.
+If you want a look that mimics natural hair, but you're on a budget, maybe you will install kinky, curly crochet hair.
 If you’re looking for a quick “in-between styles” look, you’ll think about braiding 6 jumbo cornrows in your head.